You probably can’t handle the premise of my very first story, written in my journal, in first grade. But let’s try.

 Obviously, I was the main character.
 Don’t worry.
 I was rescued by my secret crush (a kid named Ryan, I think) from a dastardly puddle that I fell in in the middle of winter.
 Apparently I just laid there?
 Maybe I went into a coma.
 I was a dramatic child.

 Just to set the scene a little more: I wore a sweatpants suit.
 Yep.
 A sweatpants suit.
 It was the 90’s, all right?
 The color of said sweatpants suit?
 Wait for it . . .

 It only improved from there.
 I wrote all the time.
 But I was shy about it.
 No one read my stories.
 Everything was password protected.
 If my friends came over, I’d quickly close it and pretend I’d been, I don’t know, playing Minesweeper.
 (90’s, remember?)

 I grew up.
 My writing grew with me.
 Then I graduated high school and went to college.

 Although I have a Bachelors of Nursing and I worked as a cardiac and pediatric nurse for eight years, the writing never stopped.
 Finally, I decided to give publishing a shot.
-I released Miss Mabel’s School for Girls and it took off.
+I released Miss Mabel’s School for Girls and started a brand new journey.

 Although I worked and wrote for years, now I write as much as I can with a feral child running amok in my never-really-clean house.
 And still, after all these years, the writing has never stopped.